Home hazard removal for older adults (HARP)

-The first aim of this study is to determine the acceptability and feasibility of delivering the program in an Area Agency on Aging.
-To examine the effect of the adapted program, we will conduct a hybrid effectiveness/implementation trial of 300 older adults at high risk for a fall who will be randomized to the adapted program or usual agency care and then followed for 12 months.
+The first aim of the study is to determine the acceptability and feasibility of delivering the program in partnership with St. Louis Area Agency on Aging.
+To examine the effects of the adapted program, we are conducting a hybrid effectiveness/implementation trial of 300 older adults at high risk for a fall.

-The second aim of this study is to determine whether the adapted program is effective in reducing the rate and risk of falls and improving the outcome of other participant-reported outcomes that can be affected by the intervention.
+The second aim of this study is to determine whether the adapted program is effective in reducing the rate and risk of falls and improving other participant-reported outcomes that may be affected by the intervention.

 Funding: Department and Housing and Urban Development, MOHHU0024

-The aim of this study is to investigate the efficacy and safety of a novel enhanced rehabilitation-transition program to reduce environmental barriers and improve daily performance and community participation.
-COMPASS uses two complimentary evidence-based interventions: home modifications and strategy training delivered in the home.
+The aim of this study is to investigate the efficacy and safety of a novel enhanced rehabilitation transition program to reduce environmental barriers and improve daily performance and community participation.
+COMPASS II uses two complementary evidence-based interventions: home modifications and strategy training delivered in the home.

 Funding: National Institute for Child Health and Human Development, 1R01HD092398-01

-To improve community participation for people aging with a long-term physical disability (PAwLTPD), our aims are to 1) establish a regional community-based research network (CBRN) consisting of a mix of Centers for Independent Living (CILs) and Area Agencies on Aging (AAAs) that represent urban and rural communities and serve a diverse population, 2) conduct 1 inaugural cohort research study in the CBRN of the barriers to and facilitators of community participation, and 3) build research capacity and facilitate the translation of evidence for CILs and AAAs.
+To improve community participation for people aging with a long-term physical disability, our aims are to (1) establish a regional community-based research network (CBRN) consisting of a mix of centers for independent living (CILs) and area agencies on aging (AAAs) that represent urban and rural communities and serve a diverse population, (2) conduct one inaugural cohort research study in the CBRN on the barriers to and facilitators of community participation, and (3) build research capacity and facilitate the translation of evidence for CILs and AAAs.